About

 Episcopal care

-Episcopal care for the parishes in the Bailiwick of Guernsey is provided by the Bishop of Salisbury (the See of Salisbury is currently vacant).
+Episcopal care for the parishes in the Bailiwick of Guernsey is provided by the Bishop of Salisbury.

 The Archbishop of Canterbury's Commission on the Relationship of the Channel Islands to the wider Church of England, chaired by the Rt Revd and Rt Hon the Lord Chartres of Wilton GCVO, reported in October 2019 on the future relationship of the Channel Islands with the Church of England and our episcopal care.
 Click here to see the Commission’s report.
 In February 2020 the General Synod approved the transfer of episcopal jurisdiction from the Diocese of Winchester to the Diocese of Salisbury.
 The Channel Islands Measure 2020 received Royal Assent in July 2020.
-Further legislation, to enact the transfer of jurisdiction in the Channel islands, is being prepared, and will be considered by the States of Guernsey, Jersey and Alderney and the Chief Pleas of Sark.
+By Order in Council dated 9 November 2022, which was registered in the Royal Court of the Bailiwick of Guernsey on 15 November 2022, the Deanery of Guernsey was attached to the Diocese of Salisbury, thus completing the process of implementation of the Commission's recommendations.

 A background paper, giving more information about our journey, can be found here.